textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 4. If no such user doc exists, the knowledgeable community member must provide descriptive help details in the forum thread itself — a necessary response, and perhaps even enjoyed by some, but **least ideal** from a productivity standpoint.
 5. The topic gap in docs, realized from the previous step, is [listed for documentation development](#identifying-potential-topics) so similar questions are not repeatedly answered in the Forum in the future.

-The above scenario makes clear what **the theoretical end-game goal** is for collaborative documentation development: **to establish a Forum/Docs equilibrium at steps 1 through 3**.
+The above scenario makes clear what **the theoretical end-game goal** is for collaborative documentation development: **to establish a Forum-Docs equilibrium at steps 1 through 3**.
 Steps 4 and 5 mean there is work to do; the equilibrium has not been reached.

 The worst situation is having incomplete documentation that only addresses half the enquiries people have, forcing them to the Forum where others must also spend valuable time providing answers, often over and over again as threads on similar topics sink into oblivion.